The Resort: The Country Inn at Jiminy Peak Mountain Resort

 As with many things it’s a good idea to get an early start.
 At 10:00 there were no lines for anything and we did everything we wanted to several times over.
 Between 12:00 and 1:00 lines began to form for popular activities and after 3:00 most things took much longer, even on what was most likely a slow week.

 The hotel has a small heated outdoor pool that they use nearly year-round (top), and indoor and outdoor hot tubs.
-Despite temperatures in the 60s Tiny Traveler dove into the pool the night we were there and several other kids followed.
-I watched with the other parents from the hot tub.
+Despite it being August, temperatures dropped into the 60s the night we stayed over.
+But Tiny Traveler dove into the pool and several other kids followed.
+I watched with the other parents from the warmth of the outdoor hot tub.

 We had lunch on the slope-side deck of Christianson’s Tavern, which had surprisingly good food.
 We shared crispy fried string beans, fish tacos and grilled hot dogs that came with potato salad in a parfait glass.

-Other restaurants include John Harvard’s, an outpost of a Cambridge, MA brewpub and a coffee stand.
-The Country Store has a good-size beer and wine section, a deli counter where we got egg sandwiches in the morning, drug store items and a few basic groceries.
+The other onsite restaurant is John Harvard’s, an outpost of a Cambridge, MA brewpub.
+There’s a coffee stand and the Country Store has a good-size beer and wine section, a deli counter where we got egg sandwiches in the morning, drug store items and a few basic groceries.